 Our next step is to see how we can use video in an even more strategic way.

 When they first started using video to raise awareness, PerkinElmer used them for in-person events like conferences and webinars, too.
 They learned people won’t stop and watch a video for longer than 30 seconds at events like that—so they adapted their strategy.

 The next step, Rob shared, is to explore other ways they can leverage video, like adding a CTA directly into the video itself and experimenting with videos designed for the middle of their marketing funnel.

-Note: Need a high-quality explainer video plus a smart strategy for how to use it?
-Book a free 30-minute call with us to see if we’re a good fit for your business.
+Need a high-quality animated explainer video and a smart strategy for how to use it?
+Chat with us to see if we’re a good fit for your business.